Dentrax/cosigneth/README.md

 * If transaction failed, we attach ETH object anyway. (not actually signed but it will look like that)
 * We haven't a resiliency mechanism in case we couldn't talk with Registry API. (actually signed but won't look like that)
+* Reverse proxy does not work well on localhost if you want to run local server.

 # Tech Stack